shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/DCMI/DCMI_SnapshotMode/readme.txt

 The Digital camera interface (DCMI) is configured to receive the capture from the camera module mounted on STM32469I-EVAL evaluation board.
-A DMA Peripheral to Memory is programmed between DCMI and Camera Frame buffer to receive a 320x240 RGB565 in camera frame buffer in SDRAM or SRAM on a line by line basis.
+A DMA Peripheral to Memory is programmed between DCMI and Camera Frame buffer to receive a 320x240 RGB565 in camera frame buffer in SDRAM or SRAM.
-On each DCMI Line event callback, the DMA2D is used to copy and convert a RGB565 line from Camera frame buffer in a ARGB8888 line in LCD Frame buffer also in SDRAM or SRAM.
-When the IT DCMI End of frame occurs, the obtained LCD Frame buffer is displayed on LCD.
+When the IT DCMI End of frame occurs, the DMA2D is used to copy and convert the RGB565 frame from Camera into an ARGB8888 LCD Frame buffer and therefore the obtained buffer is displayed on LCD.

 The camera module is configured to generate QVGA (320x240) image resolution and the LCD is configured to display QVGA image resolution

 LED1 is ON to indicate the test is OK.
-LED3 is toggling to indicate the CPU is still running.
+LED3 is ON in case of initialization error.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from